Toronto Varsity Blues men's soccer: 1972: First visit to the national championships

-The 1972 squad was a mix of old and new players: Mario Da Rosa, Vito Polera, Vince Ierullo, Bob Cazzola, Tim Burns, Joe Dattolico, Bruno Bruni as well as a Peter Hillier, Ian Harris, Eugene Konarsky, Ed Cortes and John Cobby.
-By 1972, the OUAA soccer East division included Ryerson, Queen's, York, Trent, Carleton while the West was made up of McMaster, Toronto, Waterloo, Western, Guelph, Laurentian and Brock.
+The 1972 squad was a mix of old and new players: Mario Da Rosa, Vito Polera, Vince Ierullo, Bob Cazzola, Tim Burns, Joe Dattolico, Bruno Bruni, as well as a Peter Hillier, Ian Harris, Eugene Konarsky, Ed Cortes and John Cobby.
+By 1972, the OUAA soccer East division included Ryerson, Queen's, York, Trent, and Carleton, while the West was made up of McMaster, Toronto, Waterloo, Western, Guelph, Laurentian, and Brock.
 Captained by Cazzorla, the Varsity Blues opened the season with a 3–0 win against Waterloo at Varsity Stadium.
 After five games played, the Varsity Blues had won three and drawn two and had only allowed 2 goals against.
 Eight games in, they had six wins and two draws and still only 3 goals against.
-The crucial game against McMaster was played at Varsity Stadium — the winning team assured of the West division title.
+The crucial game against McMaster was played at Varsity Stadium – the winning team assured of the West division title.
 The Marauders had 40 goals forward, the most in the league, while the Varsity Blues had the least against.
 The Varsity Blues won 1–0.
-In the final weekend of the regular season, the Varsity Blues defeated Guelph and Laurentian to finish atop the West division table with a 9-0-2 (W-L-T) record and 31 goals for and 7 against.
-The following weekend, on a York University field described by The Varsity (newspaper) as just "rain and mud", the Varsity Blues defeated York in the OUAA final and clinched a Nationals semi-final berth against Alberta.
-The Varsity said that "even York's twelfth man on the field — a huge defensive puddle halfway between the York goal and the centre line — offered little aid [to York in limiting the 4-0 Blues lead]".
+In the final weekend of the regular season, the Varsity Blues defeated Guelph and Laurentian to finish atop the West division table with a 9–0–2 (W–L–T) record and 31 goals for and 7 against.

+The following weekend, on a York University field described by The Varsity (newspaper) as just "rain and mud", the Varsity Blues defeated York in the OUAA final.
+They clinched a Nationals semi-final berth against Alberta.
+The Varsity said that "even York's twelfth man on the field – a huge defensive puddle halfway between the York goal and the centre line – offered little aid [to York in limiting the 4–0 Blues lead]".

-In the Varsity Blues first ever appearance at CIAU Nationals, they were defeated 2-0 by the Alberta Golden Bears at York University.
+In the Varsity Blues first ever appearance at CIAU Nationals, they were defeated 2–0 by the Alberta Golden Bears at York University.
 This was their first defeat of the season.
 The Toronto school newspaper mentioned that the Varsity Blues had a "their first flat day [of the season]" and that "Alberta deserved its victory".
 The Golden Bears would go on to win in the final and become the 1972 National Champions.